celupa/political_engagement_research/README.md

 Replicate the analyses via **notebook.ipynb**.

-Skip the main analyses and run **train.ipynb** to train the model with the final version of the data (wrangled & imputed).
+Skip the main analyses and run **train.ipynb** to train the model with the final version of the data (wrangled & imputed) and optimized parameters.

-Deploy the app to a local server by first saving the model in train.py with bentoml and running the following cmds (docker required, dev level folder):
+Deploy the app to a local server by first saving the model in train.py with bentoml and running the following cmds at the dev level (docker required):
 * **Build**: bentoml build
 * **Containerize**: bentoml containerize MODEL_NAME:TAG
 * **Serve**: docker run -it --rm -p 3000:3000 MODEL_NAME:TAG